Voice Messages

 When STT is unavailable, disabled, or transcription fails, MindRoom falls back to raw audio passthrough:

-- The voice message audio is downloaded and saved locally as an attachment
+- When media download succeeds, the voice message audio is saved locally and registered as an attachment

 - The normalized text becomes

-π€ [Attached voice message] - The raw audio is registered as an attachment ID available to agents and teams in the room or thread context
+π€ [Attached voice message] - Registered raw audio receives an attachment ID available to agents and teams in the room or thread context

-- When an agent or team responds, it automatically receives the raw audio as an Agno
+- When registration succeeded, an agent or team automatically receives the raw audio as an Agno

 Audioobject